 42. Open, fair and predictable multilateral trade is increasingly under threat as tariffs and trade restrictions are on the rise globally.
 Digital technology is creating new trading opportunities but is also putting traditional export-based development models in jeopardy.
 Developing countries with limited productive capacities and trade infrastructure have challenges integrating into value chains.
 This calls for concrete measures to improve developing countries' capacities to trade and generate value-added with a focus on the furthest behind, including from trade in commodities and critical minerals.
-It also calls for a recommitment to multilateral trade that upholds policy space for sustainable development within a rules-based, non-discriminatory, transparent, open and fair system.
+It also calls for a recommitment to multilateral trade that upholds policy space for sustainable development within a rules-based, non-discriminatory, transparent, open and fair system and which extends special and differ.